repaygithub/cactus/docs/Theme/README.md

 ### generateTheme

 The `generateTheme()` function accepts an options object containing either a primary hue or a primary color, which is then used to generate the rest of the theme and the color scheme.
 If you don't provide an options object, the function will default to the REPAY theme.
-The options object should be structured as on of the following:
+The options object should be structured as one of the following:

 | Attr         | Type    | Required | Description                                                                                     |
 | ------------ | ------- | -------- | ----------------------------------------------------------------------------------------------- |